graphql/graphql-spec/spec/Section 5 -- Validation.md

     transitively.
   - For each {fragment} in {fragments}:
-    - For each {variableUsage} in scope of {fragment}, variable must be in {operation}'s variable list.
+    - For each {variableUsage} in scope of {fragment}, variable must be in {fragment}'s or {operation}'s variable list.

 **Explanatory Text**

-Variables are scoped on a per-operation basis.
-That means that any variable used within the context of an operation must be defined at the top level of that operation
+Operation-defined Variables are scoped on a per-operation basis, while Fragment-defined Variables are scoped locally to the fragment.
+That means that any variable used within the context of an operation must either be defined at the top level of that operation or on the fragment that uses that variable.

 For example: